norjs/models/README.md

 # Models for NorJS

-Abstracts, factories and utils for implementing model classes in ES6 JavaScript.
+Abstracts, factories and utils for implementing classes in ES6 JavaScript.

-Also includes NorJS concrete model classes, which are also examples of usage.
+Also includes some NorJS concrete model classes, which are also examples of usage.

 --------------------------------------------------------------------------------